alexfernandez/alexfernandez.github.io/2025/three-laws-humanics.md

 if your close people are well enough then it's probably time to help more distant friends and relatives.
 There is a lot of leeway here that has to be solved case by case.

-The third rule helps me when deciding if (and why) I should care about children in need, or speak to frail old people that get happy when you talk to them.
+The third rule can help me decide if (and why) I should care about children in need, or speak to frail old people that get happy when you talk to them.
 I also believe it can make us kinder to disfavored people in society.